sportdeath/face_timelapse/README.md

 ## Usage

-Put all of the images you want to make into a timelapse into a single folder.
+Put all of the images you want in your timelapse into a single folder.
 The order doesn't matter but they must have timestamps embedded in their EXIF data.
 By default this script will only search for ```.jpg``` files, but that can be changed in the [```align.py```](https://github.com/sportdeath/face_timelapse/blob/master/align.py) script.